UWrc/UWrc.github.io/docs/tools/r.md

 apptainer pull docker://rocker/tidyverse:4.0.1
 ```

-Prior instructions on R [user environment](#user-environment) apply but once downloaded (the Docker to Singularity conversion will take a few minutes), it will create a separate SIF file as shown below.
+Prior instructions on R [user environment](#user-environment) apply but once downloaded (the Docker to Apptainer conversion will take a few minutes), it will create a separate SIF file as shown below.

 ```shell-session terminal=true
 $ apptainer pull docker://rocker/tidyverse:4.0.1